devplayer0/fyp/report.md

 Listing \ref{lst:perfgrade-passthrough} shows an even further simplified step definition.
 At first glance, this appears to do nothing.
 However, recall that `self.input` refers to the processed input tree, with all expressions evaluated.
-This provides a convenient way to define via YAML a set of values to be referenced in later steps, with the added capability to add Python expressions at any level in the tree.
+This provides a convenient way to define (via YAML) a set of values to be referenced in later steps, with the added capability to embed Python expressions at any level in the tree.

 All expressions have access to the following standard modules: `struct`,